pivot-access-ltd/bma-offline-docs/src/about-customising-machines-5976.md

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages"]
-Machines can also be customised post-deployment, while running, allowing you to:
+Machines can also be customised post-deployment, while running, either by changing out the physical hardware, or by altering the VM from the VM host side.
+This will allow you to:

 - Add or remove disks
 - Add or remove network interfaces
 - Add or remove PCI devices
 - Add or remove USB devices

+[note]
+You cannot update these parameters from within MAAS on a deployed machine.
+[/note]

 While deploying a machine, you can configure that machine to periodically sync its hardware configuration.
 Deployed machines will passively update changes to the BMC and tags for that machine, on-the-fly, as these changes are made.